Avaray/steam-status-signature-generator/README.md

 ## Requirements

 - [PHP](https://www.php.net/) 5.4 or higher.
 - [GD](https://github.com/libgd/libgd) extension enabled (version 2.X).
-You probably have it in your PHP extensions directory.
-You will need to enable it.
-Check this [link](https://stackoverflow.com/questions/2283199/enabling-installing-gd-extension-without-gd) for more information.
+Depending on your server configuration, this will either be enabled or disabled.
+Check this [link](https://stackoverflow.com/questions/2283199/enabling-installing-gd-extension-without-gd) for more information on how to enable it.
 - [CURL](https://curl.se/) extension.
 Same case as with GD extension.
-Probably all you need to do is to enable it in your PHP configuration file.
+If it's not enabled, enable it.

 ## Installation